httptoolkit/httptoolkit-website/src/posts/what-is-x-forwarded-for-about.md

 ## Picking the right IP

 You might be looking at that list of IPs wondering "which is THE client IP".
-The answer is "the furthest IP to the right that is not yours".
+The answer is "Reading right to left, it's first IP address that is not one of yours".
 When it comes to logging you want to log all of them (escaped and limited), but when it comes to security based use cases there is only one "client IP" you can trust: the one immediately to the left of the last known private/internal IP address, as in, the last "not one of ours" server that's valid, and not internal.

 So if we got a request like this, which one do we use for security checks or geolocation?